Cookies

 Introduction

-When doing acoustic measurements, people often get confused by the abundance of words with 'impedance' in them.
+When doing acoustic measurements with the µZ system, people often get confused by the abundance of words with 'impedance' in them.
 Each one has a different meaning.
 But what are these and what do they mean?
 When postprocessing a measurement, we have the choice from either series impedance or input impedance:

 Options to choose from when analyzing µZ